777Lempuu/CourseraPeerRev1/README.md

 ## About This Project

-Hi, I’m Lempuu and this is my submission for the CUDA at Scale course project.
+Hi, I’m Ben Jamir and this is my submission for the CUDA at Scale course project.
 I worked on an **image processing project** where I applied **Gaussian blur** to a batch of images using CUDA.
 The goal of this assignment was to process either large images or a large number of images efficiently using GPU acceleration.
 I specifically chose to work with images from the **SIPI Textures Dataset**.

 This project involves a complete CUDA-based pipeline using **OpenCV for image I/O**, **CUDA custom kernels** for applying Gaussian blur, and proper directory handling to process **multiple images** in a single execution.